-Consent forms are the foundation of a trusting relationship between your program and the families you serve.
-They ensure everyone is on the same page regarding safety, privacy, and emergency procedures.
-Without them, a simple misunderstanding could escalate into a legal liability.
+Enrollment season brings new families and children to your program, making it easy to overlook the stack of paperwork you need to collect.
+Consent forms build a trusting relationship between your program and the families you serve.
+They ensure everyone understands your safety, privacy, and emergency procedures.
+Without them, a simple misunderstanding can escalate into a legal liability.
+Preparing these forms in advance lets you focus on welcoming children and helping them feel at home.

 Childcare Consent and Release Forms